nicolmmm/portfolio-update/README.md

-# portfolio-assignment
+# Project 16 portfolio-assignment

-bootcamp assignment 2
-This repo holds the site for my second bootcamp assignment.
-It is a portfolio site built using HTML and CSS.
+This repo holds all my most recent projects for the purpose of a personal portfolio with links to deployed sites and github repos.
+It is built using HTML and CSS.
 I have built it to respond to different size screens on different devices.